cgphamviet/cgreads/README.md

 ## Contact

-If you have any further questions regarding the template or unable to make a purchase through this page, feel free to reach us through any of the followings:
+If you have any further questions regarding the template, feel free to reach us through any of the followings:

-Email: cgphamviet@gmail.com
+**Email:** cgphamviet@gmail.com

 Instagram: @cgphamviet